ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 # Find related species with an assembled mitochondrial genome

-To aid in assembly and annotation, find mitochondrial genomes from related species:
+To aid in assembly and annotation, find mitochondrial genomes from related species.If not from the same genus, then the same family, etc.

   1. Search the NCBI Nucleotide database for "Sapindaceae mitochondrion genome."